ryankurte/go-u2f/README.md

 [![Build Status](https://travis-ci.org/ryankurte/go-u2f.svg?branch=master)](https://travis-ci.org/ryankurte/go-u2f)

 Components working, API subject to change as better interfaces are realised.
-Suggest installation with `gopkg.in/ryankurte/go-u2f.v1`.
+If you want to use master, make sure you have solid tests that will catch any changes / failures prior to deployment.

+More sensibly, install with gopkg and an explicit version ie. `gopkg.in/ryankurte/go-u2f.v1.1`.

 ## Usage